The Piano Teacher (film): Plot

-Erika Kohut is a piano professor in her late 30s at a Vienna music conservatory who resides in an apartment with her domineering elderly mother.
+Erika Kohut is a piano professor at the Vienna Music Conservatory who resides in an apartment with her domineering elderly mother.
 Her late father had been a longstanding resident in a psychiatric asylum.
-Despite Erika's aloof and assured façade, she is a woman whose sexual repression and loneliness is manifested in her paraphilia, including voyeurism, sadomasochistic fetishes, and self-mutilation.
+Despite Erika's aloof and assured façade, she is a woman whose sexual repression and loneliness are manifested in her paraphilia, including voyeurism, sadomasochism, and self-harm.

 At a recital hosted by the Blonskij couple, Erika meets Walter Klemmer, a young aspiring engineer who also plays piano, and who expresses admiration of her talent for classical music.
 The two share an appreciation for composers Robert Schumann and Franz Schubert, and he attempts to apply to the conservatory to be her pupil.
-His audition impresses the other professors, but Erika, though visibly moved by his playing, votes against him; she cites his divergent interpretation of Schubert's Andantino, and questions his motivations.
+His audition impresses the other professors, but Erika, though visibly moved by his playing, votes against him; she cites his divergent interpretation of the Andantino from Schubert's Sonata in A major, D. 959, and questions his motivations.
 Despite this, Walter is admitted as Erika's pupil.
 Meanwhile, another pupil, Anna Schober, struggles with anxiety while pushed by her own ambitious mother.
-However, when Erika witnesses Anna and Walter socializing, she slips to an empty coatroom and smashes a glass, hiding the shards inside one of Anna's coat pockets.
-This cuts Anna's right hand, preventing her playing at the forthcoming jubilee concert.
+When Erika witnesses Anna and Walter socialising, she slips to an empty coatroom and smashes a glass, hiding the shards inside one of Anna's coat pockets.
+This cuts Anna's right hand, preventing her from playing at the forthcoming jubilee concert.
+Erika claims she feels ill at the sight of blood and runs to the bathroom.

-Walter pursues Erika into a lavatory after she secretly injured Anna.
-Walter passionately kisses Erika, and she responds by repeatedly humiliating and frustrating him.
+Walter follows Erika, climbs up and over her stall door, and unlocks it.
+He passionately kisses her and she responds by repeatedly humiliating and frustrating him.
 She proceeds to give him a handjob before performing fellatio on him, but abruptly stops when he does not abide by her orders to be silent and to look at her and not to touch her.
-She tells him she will write him a letter regarding their next meeting.
-Later at the conservatory, Erika feigns sympathy for Anna's mother, with Erika saying only she can substitute for Anna in the upcoming school concert at such a late stage.
+She tells him she will write him a letter outlining her sexual rulebook for their next meeting.
+Later at the conservatory, Erika feigns sympathy for Anna's mother, who is distraught over her daughter’s injury.
+Anna’s mother asks who will fill in for her daughter at the forthcoming concert and Erika replies that she herself will play, as no student would play adequately on such short notice.